mainej/headlessui-reagent/CONTRIBUTING.md

 TODO: establish contributing guidelines here.

-## Deploy
+## Build

 Build a deployable jar of this library:

-    $ clojure -X:jar

-This will update the generated `pom.xml` file to keep the dependencies synchronized with your `deps.edn` file.
-You can update the version (and SCM tag) information in the `pom.xml` using the `:version` argument:

     $ clojure -X:jar :version '"1.2.3"'

+This will also update the generated `pom.xml` file with the version (and SCM tag) and keep the dependencies synchronized with the `deps.edn` file.

-Install it locally (requires the `pom.xml` file):
+(Optional) Install it locally (requires the `pom.xml` file):

     $ clojure -X:install

+## Deploy

+Confirm new version is present in pom.xml.

+Confirm CHANGELOG.md has been updated for new version.

+Change version in package.json.

+Confirm that everything is committed.

+Tag git head with version.

-Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables (requires the `pom.xml` file):
+Deploy to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment
+variables (requires the `pom.xml` file):

     $ clojure -X:deploy

-Your library will be deployed to com.github.mainej/headlessui-reagent on clojars.org by default.
+The library will be deployed to com.github.mainej/headlessui-reagent on clojars.org.

-If you don't plan to install/deploy the library, you can remove the `pom.xml` file but you will also need to remove `:sync-pom true` from the `deps.edn` file (in the `:exec-args` for `depstar`).
+Push to github.

+TODO: combine build and deploy into scripts, which include automated checks that version is present everywhere it needs to be.